-My Eggnog Streusel French Toast Casserole is a decadent, holiday morning worthy baked French toast that can be assembled the night before.
+My Eggnog French Toast Casserole is a decadent, holiday morning worthy baked French toast that can be assembled the night before.
 Can you say fantasy B&B breakfast?

-First off, let me just list the elements in this incredible dish for you…
+Let me just list the elements in this incredible dish for you…

 - a giant pillowy loaf of challah bread